AGENCY, CONNECTION, RESILIENCE

 TRAUMA and the BODY

-Trauma is not what happens to us but what happens within our body as a result.
-The good news is that you can use the wisdom of your body to support you in recovery.
+Trauma is not what happens to you but what happens within your body as a result.
+We harness the wisdom of the body to process and heal.

-In experiencing trauma the body automatically responds to protect itself by activation of the sympathetic nervous system in states of fight, flight, freeze or fawn.
+When experiencing trauma, the body automatically protects itself by activation of the sympathetic nervous system or dorsal vagal shutdown, leading to fight, flight, freeze, or fawn responses.

-These states are involuntarily reactions to threats.
-With trauma survivors the response continues, sometimes long after the traumatic event.
+These states are involuntary protective reactions to threats.
+For people who have experienced trauma, the response may continue, sometimes long after the traumatic event.

 CORE COMPONENTS of TRAUMA SENSITIVE YOGA